The narcissist and money.

 Some of the ways a narcissist abuse you with finances, if you’re still with them, and help with getting out.

 Financial abuse is one of the most powerful ways to keep someone trapped within any form of relationship 98 % of abusive relationships have financial abuse, especially when children are involved.

 The narcissist will impact your finances in various ways.
 As a narcissist is dishonest, they start off with all their lies.
 You may not even know how much or how little money the narcissist truly has.

 They are always looking for a replacement for love, their best replacement, for them is money, they think they have money, even if they don’t, they believe they have the right to spend all the money theirs or not, they may gamble, they may use drugs, they may compulsively shop.

 First, they lie, then they threaten, then they leave you without money to take care of your basic needs.
 They may say things like. “ I need petrol in my car to get to work, so I can not give you money for food this week. ”

 They will put the family in debt, as they believe they are entitled to anything and everything that they want.

-Some will stop you from having access to money, so your dependant on them.
+Some will stop you from having access to money, so you are dependent on them.

 They’ll not want you buying cars in your own name.

 They may take credit cards out in your name without you knowing and max them out.

 They may borrow money then gaslight you when it comes to paying you back.
 Or cause an argument to make you feel bad for asking for it.